Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Conclusion

-In this work, we have explored the robustness of VAEs to adversarial attacks.
-We have suggested a theoretically justified method to defend a trained VAE against adversarial attacks.
-We experimentally validated our approach on a variety of datasets: both grey-scale (MNIST, Fashion MNIST) and colored (ColorMNIST, CelebA) data.
-We show that the defence improves the robustness of vanilla VAE models and its various modification: $\beta$-VAE, $\beta$-TCVAE and NVAE.
+In this work, we explore the robustness of VAEs to adversarial attacks.
+We propose a theoretically justified method that allows alleviating the effect of attacks on the latent representations by improving the reconstructions of the adversarial inputs and the downstream tasks accuracy.
+We experimentally validate our approach on a variety of datasets: both grey-scale (MNIST, Fashion MNIST) and colored (ColorMNIST, CelebA) data.
+We show that the proposed method improves the robustness of the vanilla VAE models and its various modifications, i.e., $\beta$-VAE, $\beta$-TCVAE and NVAE.